-The foundations of the existential cinema is a conflicted protagonist, who questions life as a concept and tends to bask in any of the philosophical schools of thought.
+The foundations of existential drama are laid in Zama (2017) by its conflicted protagonist, who questions life as a concept and tends to bask in any of the philosophical schools of thought, from Nietsche to Kierkegaard.

 Hate Grade: 5/10